-- Separately Managed Accounts: For a separately managed account, report (1) the name of the account, and (2) each underlying asset of the account that separately meets the reporting threshold.
+Separately Managed Accounts: For a separately managed account, report (1) the name of the account, and (2) each underlying asset of the account that separately meets the reporting threshold.
 To report this in eFD, first add the account, then report its underlying assets.
 A separately managed account is generally not an Excepted Investment Fund (EIF) because you own each underlying asset in the account individually and directly in your own name, rather than owning shares of a fund.
 This is true even if the account manager offers the option to select a predetermined "investment strategy" or "portfolio" of assets.
 Unless your account meets the definition of an EIF, you must disclose all reportable transactions associated with the account, on Part 4 and, if applicable, Periodic Transaction Reports.
-This means that you must report any purchase, sale, or exchange exceeding \$1,000 involving any underlying assets held within a separately managed account. - Trusts: Report any trust in which you hold a vested beneficial interest.
+This means that you must report any purchase, sale, or exchange exceeding \$1,000 involving any underlying assets held within a separately managed account.

+- Trusts: Report any trust in which you hold a vested beneficial interest under controlling state law.
+Generally, you must report an irrevocable trust if you received income during the reporting period, are currently entitled to receive income or to access the trust principal, or have a vested future interest (e.g., remainder interest) in the trust principal or income.
+You must also report a revocable trust if you are the grantor or receive mandatory distributions.
 Report the complete name of the trust and all underlying assets of the trust that separately meet the reporting threshold, unless the trust is a "qualified blind trust" or an "excepted trust."
-To report a trust that is not a "qualified blind trust" or an "excepted trust."
-To report a trust that is not a "qualified blind trust" or an "excepted trust."
-To report a trust that is not a "qualified blind trust" or an "excepted trust." - A "qualified blind trust" is one in which the trust instrument has been submitted to and approved by the Committee, in accordance with Senate Rule 34 and § 102(d)(1) of EIGA.
+To report a trust (other than a "qualified blind trust") in eFD, first add the trust, then report its underlying assets. - A "qualified blind trust" is one in which the trust instrument has been submitted to and approved by the Committee, in accordance with Senate Rule 34 and § 102(d)(1) of EIGA.
 A qualified blind trust is not established until it has received the Committee's written approval and the executed trust agreement has been filed with the Secretary of the Senate, Office of Public Records. - An "excepted trust" is one which (1) was not created by you, your spouse, or dependent children; and (2) has holdings or sources of income of which you, your spouse, and your dependent children have no knowledge.